DreMukare/alx-zero_day/0x03-git/README.md

-# Git Directory
+# Git

-This is the git directory.
+The purpose of this repository was to use git commands to work with file versioning and branches.